 Staying connected throughout your travels in New Zealand is easy with a little bit of forward planning.

 You’ll need to take your mobile device(s) into a branch when you first arrive to purchase your pack.
-Use the branch locator to find the most convenient location for you.
+Use the branch locator on the website to find the most convenient location for you.

 If you’re looking to use a combination of devices to connect to the internet, it is most cost-effective to set up your phone as a wireless hotspot that your other devices can run off as well.
-You can purchase data packs that expire after a certain amount of time.
-The network you choose will advise you on what will work best for your needs.
+The company you choose will advise you on what will work best for your needs.

 Some of New Zealand’s accommodation providers provide free WiFi for guests.
-It’s a good idea to check if this service is offered at the time of booking.
+It’s a good idea to check if this service is offered when you book.

-Most hotels and motels provide 110 volt ac sockets (rated at 20 watts) for electric razors only.
+Most hotels and motels provide 110 volt ac sockets (rated at 20 watts) in bathrooms for electric razors only.
 For all other equipment, an adapter/converter is necessary, unless the item has a multi-voltage option.